deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/getting-started.md

 ### iii.
 Connect your app

 The last step is to connect your app so it's being used by your Falcon Cloud account.
-If you visit the the `Falcon Client` tab you'll see information about **Authorising** Cloud to have access to your repository and adding a **Webhook** so cloud can listen for changes (so your Cloud instance knows when you push code).
+If you visit the the `DEITY PWA Frontend` tab you'll see information about **Authorising** Cloud to have access to your repository and adding a **Webhook** so cloud can listen for changes (so your Cloud instance knows when you push code).

 You can see detailed docs for this step [here](/docs/platform/getting-started/repository).

 ## 5. Local development

-When developing your app locally you'll want to connect your Falcon Client app to Falcon Server, which in turn will connect to BigCommerce.
+When developing your app locally you'll want to connect your DEITY PWA Frontend app to DEITY Middleware, which in turn will connect to BigCommerce.

-This can be done by adding your Falcon Server credentials to your `client/config/local.json` file.
+This can be done by adding your DEITY Middleware credentials to your `client/config/local.json` file.
 You can find out more about configurations [here](/docs/platform/configuration/overview).

 Add the following code to your `local.json` file, replacing `[YOUR_SITE_URL]` with your site URL.